exercism/cpp/docs/ABOUT.md

 2014 is C++14 (named not as the 14th version of C++, but rather signifying that the standard was ratified in 2014).

-And the best thing about C++ is that it runs on everything from embedded processors with very limited resources to the largest mainframe supercomputer and every personal computer in between.
+The best thing about C++ is that it runs on everything from embedded processors with very limited resources to the largest mainframe supercomputer and every personal computer in between.